bzigterman/bzigterman.github.io/projects/weather.md

 ## Champaign–Urbana Forecast

-<p class="updated_time"> Latest data: 10:08 PM CT, March 31</p>
+<p class="updated_time"> Latest data: 10:56 PM CT, March 31</p>

 <iframe src="/interactive/champaign_weather.html" width="100%" height="600">
 </iframe>

 Today's high is 79°, which is 1° **warmer** than yesterday.
-Tomorrow is expected to be 26° *colder* than today.
+Tomorrow is expected to be 25° *colder* than today.

 Currently:

-- 68°
+- 63°
-- Light Rain and Breezy
+- Light Rain
-- 78% humidity
+- 92% humidity
-- 7 mph wind
+- 11 mph wind
 - 97% cloud cover
 - 47 AQI 🟩
 - 0.01 inches of rain in the past 24 hours
-- 1.66 inches of rain expected in the next 48 hours
+- 2.07 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>